 Azure Storage reserved capacity is available for a single subscription or for multiple subscriptions (shared scope).
 When scoped to a single subscription, the reservation discount is applied to the selected subscription only.
 When scoped to multiple subscriptions, the reservation discount is shared across those subscriptions within the customer's billing context.

 When you purchase Azure Storage reserved capacity, you can use your reservation for both block blob and Azure Data Lake Storage Gen2 data.
 A reservation is applied to your usage within the purchased scope and cannot be limited to a specific storage account, container, or object within the subscription.
-A reservation cannot be split across multiple subscriptions.

 An Azure Storage reservation covers only the amount of data that is stored in a subscription or shared resource group.
 Early deletion, operations, bandwidth, and data transfer charges are not included in the reservation.
 As soon as you buy a reservation, the capacity charges that match the reservation attributes are charged at the discount rates instead of at the pay-as-you go rates.
 For more information on Azure reservations, see What are Azure Reservations?.